semperExploro/AWS-Graph-Recognizer/README.md

 ### File List
 * `README.md` - this file
-* `lineGraphPtRecognition.py` - script to extract text from textract, specifically axis and other labels.
+* `lineGraphPtRecognition.py` - script to extract text from AWS textract, specifically axis labels and other labels.
 This file is incomplete (see next steps)
 * `Blocks` - represents a class representation of labels and text within a graph element
-* `imageProcessing.ipynb` - script to extract points from a bar graph.
+* `imageProcessing.ipynb` - script to extract points from a line graph.
 * `sampleImages` - folder containing sample images to test the script on.

 ### Requirements